davi020/kubectl-advanced/README.md

 ### Secrets

-One or more **secrets** needs to be created to store cluster credentials. (see [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) for help on creating secrets).
+One or more **secrets** need to be created to store cluster credentials. (see [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) for help on creating secrets).

 #### Basic
 - **KUBE_CONFIG_DATA**: A `base64` representation of `~/.kube/config` file.